Most Important Self-Directed IRA Rules

 This article barely touches on the complexities of these types of accounts.
 This is why it’s imperative to work with a self-directed retirement expert when self-directing your IRA.
 If you have questions, contact IRA Financial Group directly at 800-472-0646.

-These are just six of the most important IRA rules, but there are many to consider.
-Our IRA experts are available to familiarize you on additional rules regarding your self-directed IRA.
+These are just six of the most important Self-Directed IRA, HSA, Coverdell ESA rules, but there are many to consider.
+Our experts are available to familiarize you on additional rules regarding your Self-Directed retirement plan.